Variance propagation for density surface models: Abstract

 \section{Abstract}

-In many management and mitigation situations spatial estimates of biological population density are used for decision making.
-Appropriate estimation of uncertainty in such situations, especially when species are endangered, is crucial.
-Density Surface Models (DSMs) are a two-stage approach for estimating spatially-varying density from line transect data.
-First, detectability is estimated by distance sampling, and then a Generalized Additive Model (GAM) is used to estimate animal density as a function of location and/or other spatially-varying environmental covariates.
+Spatially-explicit estimates of population density, together with appropriate estimates of uncertainty, are required in many management contexts.
+Density Surface Models (DSMs) are a two-stage approach for estimating spatially-varying density from distance-sampling data.
+First, detection probabilities---perhaps depending on covariates---are estimated based on details of individual encounters; next, local densities are estimated using a GAM, by fitting local encounter rates to location and/or spatially-varying covariates while allowing for the estimated detectabilities.
 One criticism of DSMs has been that uncertainty from the two stages is not usually propagated correctly into the final variance estimates.
-We show how to reformulate a DSM so that the uncertainty in detection probability from the distance sampling stage (regardless of its complexity) is captured as a random effect in the GAM stage.
-This effectively refits an approximation to the detection function model at the same time as fitting the spatial model.
+We show how to reformulate a DSM so that the uncertainty in detection probability from the distance sampling stage (regardless of its complexity) is captured as an extra random effect in the GAM stage.
+In effect, we refit an approximation to the detection function model at the same time as fitting the spatial model.
 This allows straightforward computation of the overall variance via exactly the same software already needed to fit the GAM.
-A further extension allows for spatial variation in group size, which can be an important covariate for detectability.
-We illustrate these models using line transect survey data of minke whales and harbour porpoise from a visual line transect survey of European waters.
+A further extension allows for spatial variation in group size, which can be an important covariate for detectability as well as directly affecting abundance.
+We illustrate these models using point transect survey data of Island Scrub-Jays on Santa Cruz Island, CA and harbour porpoise from the SCANS-II line transect survey of European waters.